 The study can generally be scheduled and executed much more quickly than inpatient studies.
 Alliance in most cases has “next day” and “next week” availability, resulting in a much higher level of patient compliance with completion of the testing, and a much faster turnaround of the final report getting to the ordering physician.

-The expense is generally a fraction of an inpatient study, as low as 1/6th of the cost for a 72-hour recording.
+The outpatient EEG test cost is generally a fraction of the inpatient EEG cost, as low as 1/6th of the cost for a 72-hour recording.

 Patients can stay in the privacy and comfort of their own home, and do not have to travel to stay in an EMU (the distances in some cases may be significant).
 This results in less time off from work and away from family.